Would You Try an All-Meat Diet? Everything You Need to Consider Before You Do

 It might interfere with other conditions

-If you have diabetes, pre-diabetes or other chronic diseases, the carnivore diet could interfere with your medications or treatment plan, says Pankonin.
+If you have diabetes, pre-diabetes or other chronic diseases, an all-meat diet could interfere with your medications or treatment plan, says Pankonin.

 She also adds that while there are benefits with blood sugar, there are other ways to balance insulin and blood glucose levels without giving up carbohydrates entirely.